3nrique0/tutorials/SLURM/README.md

 #### Other ways to work remotely

-Some terminal emulators like MobaXterm can have a file exploring feature (usually an FTP).
+- Some terminal emulators like MobaXterm can have a file exploring feature (usually an FTP).
-Some IDEs can include an ssh connection to work on a distant server.
+- Some IDEs can include an ssh connection to work on a distant server.
-In some cases a [messager pigeon](https://www.tomshardware.com/news/yes-a-pigeon-is-still-faster-than-gigabit-fiber-internet) is a good idea :smile:
+- In some cases a [messager pigeon](https://www.tomshardware.com/news/yes-a-pigeon-is-still-faster-than-gigabit-fiber-internet) is a good idea :smile:.
+- `sshfs` is a module that allows to mount remote **f**ile **s**ystems through **ssh** as if they were a usb volume.